-STATIC All LEDs emit a single color.
-PULSE All LEDs simultaneously fade in and fade out.
-FLASH All LEDs simultaneously flash on and off.
-DOUBLE FLASH All LEDs flash in an interlaced pattern.
-COLOR CYCLE All LEDs simultaneously cycle through a full spectrum of colors.
-MUSIC All LEDs are synchronized with your music.
-RANDOM Single LED regions flash randomly.
-GAME All LEDs are synchronized with your game.
-WAVE 1 (Shooting Star) All LEDs present special-designed Shooting Star lighting effects.
-WAVE 2 (Rainbow) All LEDs present special-designed Rainbow lighting effects.
-OFF Turn off all LEDs.
+Static All LEDs emit a single color.
+Pulse All LEDs simultaneously fade in and fade out.
+Flash All LEDs simultaneously flash on and off.
+Double Flash All LEDs flash in an interlaced pattern.
+Color Cycle All LEDs simultaneously cycle through a full spectrum of colors.
+Music All LEDs are synchronized with your music.
+Random Single LED regions flash randomly.
+Wave A full color spectrum cascades throughout the LED.
+Game All LEDs are synchronized with your game.
+Off Turn off all LEDs.

-- (Note 1) RGB Fusion will automatically search for the devices that have LED lighting feature and display them on the list. - (Note 2) Please download the RGB Fusion app from App Store or Google Play.
+(Note 1) RGB Fusion will automatically search for the devices that have LED lighting feature and display them on the list.

+(Note 2) Please download the RGB Fusion app from App Store or Google Play.